 John George ‘Socko’ Zanetti, 80, of Mitchell St., Gwinn, passed away early Friday morning, February 8, 2019 at the DJ Jacobetti Home for Veterans.

-To send flowers in memory of JOHN GEORGE ZANETTI, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of JOHN GEORGE ZANETTI, please visit our Heartfelt Sympathies Store.

 John was born March 31, 1938 in Gwinn to John C. and Carmen M. (Valenti) Zanetti and graduated from Gwinn High School, Class of 1956.
 He was an honorably discharged veteran of the United States Army, having served during the Vietnam Era from 1961-63.
 Following his service to his country, John was employed by Cleveland Cliffs at the Tilden Mine prior to working for Marquette County as a heavy equipment operator, retiring in 1998 with 32 years of service with the County.